-In the current context of reduced antibiotic use, climate change emergency and limited resource availability, the efficiency and sustainability of animal production requires more robust and resilient animal populations, which use food in a better way.
+In the current context of reduced antibiotic use, the climate change emergency and the limited availability of resources, efficient and sustainable animal production requires more robust, resilient animal populations that use food better.

-In the Animal Breeding and Genetics program, we develop selection strategies to improve feed efficiency in pigs and rabbits and to reduce greenhouse gas emissions.
+In the Genetics and Animal Breeding program, we develop selection strategies to improve feed efficiency in pigs and rabbits and to reduce greenhouse gas emissions.
 In the case of pigs, we also study the genetic basis of their immune capacity to improve immunocompetence and disease resistance.
-We also study the role of the microbiota on immunity, efficiency and animal welfare.
+For this reason, we also study the role of the microbiota on immunity, efficiency and animal welfare.

-Likewise, in a scenario marked by digital transformation, we also work in the field of digitization, 4.0 technologies and data science applied to animal production and improvement.
-On the one hand, we manage BDporc, a system that collects and analyzes the productive data of Spanish swine with reference information and tools that help to make decisions.
-Through technology, we develop systems for monitoring the behavior, health and welfare of animals using artificial intelligence.
+At the same time, in a context of digital transformation, we also work on digitalization, 4.0 technologies and data science applied to animal production and improvement.
+The program manages BDporc, a system that collects and analyzes Spanish pig production data with reference information and decision-making tools.
+Using technology, we develop systems that monitor animal behavior, health and welfare through artificial intelligence.

 Immunometabolism in pigs